p-giovanni/Statistics/README.md

 # CoronaVirus
-This project contains a Jupyter notebook that create some charts about the COVID19 spread in Italy.
+This project contains a Jupyter notebook that creates some charts about the COVID19 spread in Italy.

 The results are in this directory:
   - [images](./images)